sahitir/Trends-in-TWT/README.md

 ### Rani of Jhansi Regiment

-{{page.name}} created the Rani of Jhansi Regiment, an all women brigade in the Indian National Army formed by Subhash Chnadra Bose.
+{{page.Name}} created the Rani of Jhansi Regiment, an all women brigade in the Indian National Army formed by Subhash Chnadra Bose.
 She organised the regiment based on the capabilities of its members.

 | Skill     | Team         |
 |-----------|--------------|